-During the Apple's 'Far Out' event which took place on the 7th September 2022 at an event in Cupertino, California, the American tech giant announced a new pair of in-ear true wireless earbuds - the Apple AirPods Pro 2.
+During Apple's 'Far Out' event, which took place on the 7 September 2022 in Cupertino, California, the American tech giant announced a new pair of in-ear true wireless earbuds - the Apple AirPods Pro 2.

 AirPods Pro 2 vs AirPods 3: price and availability